Our Work in South Africa

 2. Wildlife protection

-We collaborated with local partners and international conservationists to rescue 11 elephants, 4 giraffe, 19 buffalo and 29 wildebeest from a barren, half-abandoned reserve in South Africa’s Eastern Cape.
+The Aspinall Foundation works with a number of partners in South Africa to rescue and relocate wild animals.
+In 2019, we collaborated with local partners and international conservationists to rescue 13 elephants, 4 giraffes, 19 Cape buffalo and 29 wildebeest from a barren, half-abandoned reserve in South Africa’s Eastern Cape.
 The rescued animals were all safely translocated to safe new homes within hours.
+Read more.

 1. Our work in South Africa began in 1995 with the reintroduction of an eastern black rhino.

-2. We are the first foundation in the world to have successfully reintroduced in the wild 2 cheetah and one brown hyena born in captivity in the UK.
+2. We are the first foundation in the world to have successfully reintroduced in the wild 2 cheetahs and one brown hyena born in captivity in the UK.

-3. We rescued 11 elephants, 4 giraffe, 19 buffalo and 29 wildebeest from an abandoned reserve in South Africa’s Eastern Cape and transferred them to a new reserve.
+3. In 2019, we rescued 13 elephants, 4 giraffes, 19 Cape buffalo and 29 wildebeest from an abandoned reserve in South Africa’s Eastern Cape and transferred them to a new reserve.

 Did you know that...

-1. Cheetah is the fastest land animal in the world and can reach a speed of 112km or 65.5 miles per hour in just 3 seconds!
+1. The cheetah is the fastest land animal in the world and can reach a speed of 112km or 65.5 miles per hour in just 3 seconds!
 It's faster than a sports car!

 2. The name Rhino comes from 'Rhinoceros' which means "nose horn" referring to the giant horn that grows from their snouts.
 The reason why rhinos are often victims of illegal pouching is because the horn is still used in traditional folk medicine especially in Asia.